GildedSound/Quadify/README.md

 ## Behaviour:

-Assuming a fresh boot, and we’re sitting at clock…
+Assuming a fresh boot, and we’re sitting at clock or using another mode…

 * if an AirPlay device connects, but nothing is playing, clock remains.
 But the moment you press ‘play’ on your iOS device, it will update the display and enter AirPlay mode and airplay_screen.py.
 As far as I know, it will override every other mode.